LyxDLiI/ProCNS/data/MedSAM2D/Readme.md

-The .png is the same as the corresponseding slice of .h5
+The _.png_ paths are the same as the corresponseding slice of _.h5_